liuming50/meta-acrn-manifest/README.md

 $ . acrn-init-build-env
 ```

-then add the following line to conf/local.conf:
+Add the following line to conf/local.conf:
 ```
 EXTERNALSRC_pn-uos-image-celadon = "/path/to/your/celadon-source"
 ```